Warning about suspicious screens in PC Banking

 3. No languages other than those applicable

-Do you do PC Banking in French?
-All applicable pages as well as all sections will then be in French.
+Do you do PC Banking in French or Dutch?
+All applicable pages as well as all sections will then be in French or Dutch.
 For that reason, a button with text in English is already suspicious.

 When does this type of screen appear and why should you take immediate action?